Exonerated: February 10, 2011

-Larry Ruffin was wrongfully convicted in Forrest County, Mississippi in 1980 of rape and murder.
+Larry Ruffin, Phillip Bivens and Bobby Ray Dixon and were wrongfully convicted in Forrest County, Mississippi in 1980 of the 1979 rape and murder of Eva Gail Patterson.

-With the consent of the Forrest County district attorney, IPNO and volunteer co-counsel, Rob McDuff, obtained DNA testing in 2010 on the evidence from the crime scene.
-The DNA profile from the semen left by her killer was run through the FBI's CODIS database.
-It did not match any of the three men convicted; it matched another, unrelated man who had been convicted of raping another woman in her home in the same county two years later.
+With the consent of the Forrest County DA, IPNO and volunteer co-counsel Robert McDuff obtained DNA testing in 2010 on evidence from the crime scene.
+The DNA profile from the semen left in the victim by her killer was run through the FBI’s database of convicted offender profiles.
+It did not match any of the three men convicted, but did match another, unrelated man who was convicted of raping another woman in her home in the same county, two years later.

 IPNO and Mr. McDuff asked for Mr. Bivens’ and Mr. Dixon’s convictions to be thrown out.
 In September 2010, almost exactly 30 years after their arrest, they were cleared and released before a packed courtroom.
 They were exonerated in December of 2010.
 The same court exonerated Mr. Ruffin in February 2011.
 He was the second person in the United States to be formally exonerated posthumously thanks to DNA testing.

 Mr. Dixon suffered from seizures his entire life.
 Diagnosed with lung cancer and brain cancer while in prison, he passed away on November 7, 2010, nearly eight weeks after he was released from prison.
 Mr. Bivens passed away on August 25, 2014.

 In 2017, the family of Larry Ruffin opened the Larry D. Ruffin memorial park in Jones County, Mississippi.